 Choosing your career

 Choosing your future career can feel like a huge burden for a young person.
-You’re still learning, how are you supposed to know what you want to do for the rest of your life?
+You are still learning, so how are you supposed to already know what you want to do for the rest of your life?

 Firstly, know that this is just a starting point.
-Whatever you choose you can move around and find a job that suits you – but getting qualifications and experience in the workforce are the first steps you need to take.
+No matter what you choose to do, you can always move around and eventually find the right job for you – but getting qualifications and experience in the workplace are the first steps you need to take.

 Now ask yourself these questions:

-- Do you have any hobbies and interests than could transfer to work?
+- Do you have any hobbies and interests that could transfer to work?

 - What are you good at?